 Regular safety training is conducted before and during employment.

-The work designated to a rig worker usually falls on 8-12 hour shift with breaks for food in the morning, noon and night.
+The work designated to a rig worker usually falls on an 8-12 hour shift with breaks for food in the morning, noon and night.
 One might have to do night shifts since this industry operates 24 hours a day and 7 days a week.

 While this may seem tough, a two-week work session on the rig will earn the worker a holiday of almost three weeks.
 This is meant to compensate for the hard physical labour on board the offshore platform.